Jiaheng Wang

 About Me

-I am currently a Postdoctoral Research Associate (PDRA) at the School of Informatics, University of Edinburgh.
+I am currently a postdoctoral researcher at the Faculty of Informatics and Data Science, University of Regensburg, working in the Algorithms and Complexity Theory group (Lehrstuhl) led by Radu Curticapean.
+Prior to this, I was a Postdoctoral Research Associate (PDRA) at the School of Informatics, University of Edinburgh.
 I obtained a PhD degree at the same university under the supervision of Heng Guo.
-Prior to that, I got a Bachelor of Science (summa cum laude) at Peking University and was a member of PKU’s Turing Class.
+Even earlier, I got a Bachelor of Science (summa cum laude) at Peking University and was a member of PKU’s Turing Class.
 Previous experience could be found in the CV provided above.

 Misc